 - Carthay Circle Restaurant and Lounge – closes 1.6.2020; reopens 1.31.2020

 ***Downtown Disney Parking has been relocated to the Simba Lot, which is near Paradise Pier Hotel.
 Info here.

 - Jamba Juice – transitioning later 2019 to Jamba; more here

 - Asian Street Eats – open!; more here

-- AMC Theatres – closed (will reopen in 2019 at the Anaheim GardenWalk)
+- AMC Theatres – now open at the Anaheim GardenWalk; info here

 - Rainforest Cafe – closed permanently